Topics

 Despite it being a painful (sometimes fatal) ailment in dogs, there’s less research on this disease than other autoimmune diseases.
 However, researchers believe pemphigus is caused by a mix of both genetic disposition and environmental triggers.

-These breeds are prone to Pemphigus Foliaceus:
+These breeds are prone to pemphigus foliaceus:

 👉 Animals are most often middle-aged when the onset of Pemphigus occurs.